 The Foster Memorial is located at 4301 Forbes Avenue, Pittsburgh, PA 15260.
 It was built on the Forbes Avenue side of the Cathedral of Learning on the University of Pittsburgh campus.

 Just as the Cathedral of Learning is the symbol of Pitt's academic tradition, the landmark Foster Memorial represents the University's deep commitment to the performing arts.
 The Foster is one of the three majestic Charles Klauder buildings of Indiana limestone occupying the Cathedral of Learning green.
-The crown jewel of Oakland's Cultural Corridor and East End performances spaces, this gothic-inspired arts complex emulates Pittsburgh's tradition of preservation and practicality and provides Pitt students and the greater community with a warm and intimate setting for artistic exchange.
+The crown jewel of Oakland's Cultural Corridor and East End performances spaces, this gothic-inspired arts complex emulates Pittsburgh's tradition of preservation and practicality, providing Pitt students and the greater community with a warm and intimate setting for artistic exchange.

-The Foster Memorial Museum is the 12-sided wing housing Pitt's Center for American Music, which contains one of the nation's most significant collections of 19th-century music.
+The Foster Memorial Museum is located in the 12-sided wing housing Pitt's Center for American Music, which contains one of the nation's most significant collections of 19th-century music.
 The museum is open to the public Monday–Friday from 9:00 AM until 4:00 PM, and guided tours may be scheduled.
 Admission is free.

 Fred Kelly Lobby